 When all of those factors tighten the hip muscles, it can cause hip pain that can manifest in a lot of different ways.
 Sometimes tight hips can also cause poor posture and lower back pain.

 Whether you experience simple inflexibility, pinching feelings, or something more (like tendonitis or arthritis), the beginner yoga sequence below can help bring some hip pain relief!

-Yoga Poses for Hip Pain
+Yoga Poses for Tight Hips or Hip Pain